Top Ten Disney Animated Films

 I also don't like the scenes in either movies where Disney felt the need to insert their own characters.
-Oh, I liked the dialog between Mickey Mouse and Walt Disney that occurred between scenes in the first movie, but putting him in the Sorcerer's Apprentice and the Duck family as the Biblical Noah's family in Fantasia 2000, both of these seemed dopey, at odds with the dramatic overall feel of the movies.
-For me, I liked scenes where I barely even remembered I was watching a Disney movie.
+I liked the dialog between Mickey Mouse and Walt Disney that occurred between scenes in the first movie, but putting him in the Sorcerer's Apprentice, and the Duck family being cast as the Biblical Noah's family in Fantasia 2000, both of these seemed dopey, at odds with the dramatic overall feel of the movies.
+I liked scenes where I barely even remembered I was watching a Disney movie.
 When it seemed obvious that they had to insert their brand icons into a movie where they were unnecessary, it kind of rubbed me the wrong way.

 Pegasus Scene - Fantasia

-I loved this one in theaters as a kid, but now I think it's weird that Disney chose to tackle Greek mythology because it's so gory and rape-y.
-But that's what I like, when you see Disney pushing boundaries and doing something really ground-breaking.
+I loved this one in theaters as a kid, but now I think it's weird that Disney chose to tackle Greek mythology, because it's so gory and rape-y.
+But I like that you see Disney pushing boundaries and doing something really ground-breaking.

 The story is very different from the original Greek myth of Heracles, obviously.
 It starts with Hercules being born as a god-baby to proud parents Hera and Zeus.
 Hades, who has been upgraded to villain in all this, is jealous of their happiness.
 Furthermore, he receives a prophesy from the three fates saying that if he attempts to take over Olympus in eighteen years when the planets align and allow him to free the Titans, Hercules will fight him and he will fail.